Dock is a leader in local and regional robotics

 - critical thinking, problem solving, and decision making

 School-issued devices are on loan to the student.
 In the event a student withdraws or leaves the school, the device must be returned unlocked and in working order or purchased at fair market value.
 Students are not required to take a school device if they wish to purchase their own device (iPad, Laptop\Surface Pro, Chromebook, etc).
 If you plan to use your own personal device, please notify Darwin Zehr, Director of Technology.

 Please note: A smartphone is not a suitable device.

 All students operate under the same guidelines and expectations for appropriate use.
 Upon graduation from Dock Mennonite Academy, devices become the property of the student and they may keep them at no additional charge.

 Expectations for safe and appropriate use

-All students and parents should complete the attached contract which spells out expectations for appropriate use, for both school-owned and personal iPads.
+All students and parents are to complete a device contract which spells out expectations for appropriate use, for both school-owned and personal devices.